Weird and cool: the Gibson Les Paul Signature and Fender Starcaster

 Fender's entry seems to have a bit more interest from the vintage guitar market than the Gibson example.
 The Fender Electric Guitar Book by Walter Carter suggests that it was introduced in 1976 but we find examples with features indicating as early as 1974.
 The body is clearly inspired by Gibson's popular ES style but with a hip Fender twist.
 The Offset Waist was a Fender style cue starting with the Jazzmaster in 1958 (coincidentally the same year that the thinline archtop body was introduced by Gibson on the ES-335!).
 Fender blended the two styles together to create an assymetrical thinline archtop with offset waist and a center T shaped interior structure.
 The pickups were another Gibson twist: the Seth Lover designed "Wide Range Humbucking Pickup" which utilized a similarly offset row of magnetic poles instead of a bar magnet underneath.
 The rest of the electronics were fairly traditional with the exception of the master volume knob.

-We are actively looking to buy nice examples of both the Gibson Les Paul Signature and the Fender Starcaster from the 1970s.
-We think they are some of the coolest guitars to come out of both factories.
+I am actively looking to buy nice examples of both the Gibson Les Paul Signature and the Fender Starcaster from the 1970s.
+I think they are some of the coolest guitars to come out of both factories.
 Are you looking to sell your Gibson Les Paul Signature or Fender Starcaster?
 You can reach out to us here: sell my guitar page.
 We would love to check out your guitar.